powerfulseal/powerfulseal/docs/4_policies.md

 ## Syntax

 Policies describe the chaos experiments for powerfulseal to execute in autonomous mode.
+The syntax is formally defined [here](https://github.com/bloomberg/powerfulseal/blob/master/powerfulseal/policy/ps-schema.yaml).
+If you want to browse the available options, see below:

-[See the syntax here](./schema){: .btn .btn-secondary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Browse the syntax documentation](./schema){: .btn .btn-secondary .fs-5 .mb-4 .mb-md-0 .mr-2 }